Frequently Asked Questions about the Group Health STP Presented by Alaska Airlines

 A: All that you need to do is put your bags on the Portland truck at the start line instead of the mid-point trucks.
 Now you are committed and it is on to Portland.

-Q: How do I get my registration confirmation?
+Q: How do I find my bib number for packet pickup?

-A: Group Health STP registration confirmation can be printed from your online account.
+A: Group Health STP Presented by Alaska Airlines rider bib numbers can be printed from your online account.

 Printing Instructions.
-You will need to bring this confirmation to packet pickup.
-You can pick up packets for other people as long as you have their confirmation and your photo ID.
-If you paid for packet mailing, you will not need your registration confirmation.
-If you lose or misplace your registration confirmation, you can still pickup your packet at the packet pickup times listed with photo ID.
+You will need to bring your bib number to packet pickup.
+You can pick up packets for other people as long as you have their bib number and your photo ID.
+If you paid for packet mailing, you will not need your bib number printed.
+If you lose or misplace your bib number, you can still pickup your packet at the packet pickup times listed with photo ID.

 Q: Can a minor ride unaccompanied?

 A: Cascade Bicycle Club and STP do not recommend that minors ride unaccompanied.
-A parent or supervising adult should ride the course with them; and, minors must have the “Consent to Medical Care and Treatment of a Minor” form on the back of their number bib signed by a parent or legal guardian.
+A parent or supervising adult must ride the course with them; and, minors must have the “Consent to Medical Care and Treatment of a Minor” form on the back of their number bib signed by a parent or legal guardian.
+Cascade does not take responsibility for unaccompanied minors and your minor cannot be placed in a support vehicle without the consent of their supervising adult.

 Q: Is there a special rate for families?

-A: Riders or passengers from the ages of 1 to 12 have a $55 registration fee, which includes the rider award coupon (redeemable for one award of the rider's choosing).
+A: Riders or passengers from the ages of 1 to 12 have a discounted $55 registration fee.
 Age is determined based on the event date.
 A separate registration form must be completed for each person.

 Q: Do Cascade Bicycle Club members get a discount?